jamesmontemagno/xamarin.forms-workshop/Part 3 - Navigation/README.md

 2. In `MainPage.xaml.cs`, create a method called `ListView_ItemSelected`:
-    - This code checks to see if the selected item is non-null and then use the built in `Navigation` API to push a new page and deselect the item.
+    - This code checks to see if the selected item is non-null and then uses the built in `Navigation` API to push a new page and deselect the item.

 ```csharp
 async void ListView_ItemSelected(object sender, SelectedItemChangedEventArgs e)